sophieclayton/kuroshio_nutricline/README.md

 - Satellite NPP from VGMP and CGMP algorithms

 ### Analysis:
-- ~~Check the data, some floats seem to have QA/QC issues with big jumps in nitrate concentrations~~ Applied QA/QC usign SAGE matlab package 6/22
+- ~~Check the data, some floats seem to have QA/QC issues with big jumps in nitrate concentrations~~ Applied QA/QC using [SAGE matlab package](https://github.com/SOCCOM-BGCArgo/ARGO_PROCESSING) 6/22
 - Determine nutricline from individual profiles.
 Which criterion should be used?
 Look into literature on this. - simple function based on np.interp done
 - Determine density surface associated with nutricline.
 How does this vary across the region?
 - Look into estimating epsilon and kappa from the T/S profiles